-51. Eligibility
+14.1 Eligibility

-- 51.1 This section provides important information on the size and type of social housing properties that Homesearch applicants may be considered for based on their household composition also see Item number 15 below and Appendix 9 for further information. - 51.2 All properties that are advertised through Monmouthshire Homesearch will be clearly labelled to identify the household type and size eligible to bid for each property. - 51.3 Applicants are expected to bid for properties which suits their household size.
-Homesearch, however, reserves the right to relax size criteria in some instances e.g. on properties where the Rural Allocation Policy applies see Appendix 1.
+- 14.1.1 This section provides important information on the size and type of social housing properties that Homesearch applicants may be considered for based on their household composition also see Section 15 below and Appendix9 for further information. - 14.1.2 All properties that are advertised through Monmouthshire Homesearch will be clearly labelled to identify the household type and size eligible to bid for each property. - 14.1.3 Applicants are expected to bid for properties which suits their household size.
+Homesearch, however, reserves the right to relax size criteria in some instances e.g. on properties where the Rural Allocation Policy applies - see Appendix 1.

-52. Affordability Assessment
+14.2 Affordability Assessment

-52.1 An affordability assessment will be carried out prior to an offer of accommodation being made to ensure that the applicant can afford the rent (also see Appendix 2 for further information about the Bypassing Policy and Procedure and when it may be used in connection with affordability).
+14.2.1 An affordability assessment will be carried out prior to an offer of accommodation being made to ensure that the applicant can afford the rent (also see Appendix 2 for further information about the Bypassing Policy and Procedure and when it may be used in connection with affordability).

-53. Pregnancy
+14.3 Pregnancy

-53.1 It is the responsibility of the applicant to contact Monmouthshire Homesearch to update their application with this information.
-An expected child can be added to the application from week 20 of the pregnancy as soon as proof of pregnancy is provided.
+14.3.1 It is the responsibility of the applicant to contact Monmouthshire Homesearch to update their application with this information.
+An expected child can be addedto the application from week 20 of the pregnancy as soon as proof of pregnancy provided.

-54. Households with Children
+14.4 Households with Children

-54.1 Single applicants or couples, who do not have their child/children residing with them on a full time basis, will qualify for an extra bedroom providing they can supply sufficient evidence that they have an overnight stay and providing those child/children are unable to share a bedroom with any other child/children residing at the property.
-NB: an applicant would only be allocated a general
+14.4.1 Single applicants or couples, who do not have their child/children residing with them on a full time basis, will qualify for an extra bedroom providing they can supply sufficient evidence that they have an overnight stay.NB: an applicant would receive equal preference for a two bed above ground floor flat to those with a two-bedroom need.
+Only a general needs flat would be allocated and not a house and this would also be subject to the applicant(s) being able to afford the property.

-- needs flat and not a house and this would also be subject to the applicant(s) being able to afford the property. - 54.2 Applicants applying with a household where they are responsible for a child/children on a shared 50/50 basis with an ex-partner will be placed into the household type and band they would be if the child(ren) lived with them on a full time basis.
+- 14.4.2 Where there is a child/children already resident at the property we would expect the room sharing criteria to apply. - 14.4.3 Applicants applying with a household where they are responsible for a child/children on a shared 50/50 basis with an ex-partner will be placed into thehousehold type and band they would be if the child(ren) lived with them on a full time basis.

-55. Three to Four Bed Transfers
+14.5 Three to Four Bed Transfers

-55.1 Where an applicant currently occupies a Homesearch partner's 3 bedroom 'non-parlour' type property (which means there are 3 bedrooms in the home but there isn't a separate living area/room such as a dining room or front room) and they are transferring on the grounds of overcrowding, they will generally only be eligible to bid on 3 bedroom parlour (which would have a separate living area/room as well as 3 bedrooms) or four bedroom property.
+14.5.1 Where an applicant currently occupies a Homesearch partner's 3 bedroom

+'non-parlour' type property (which means there are 3 bedrooms in the home butthere isn't a separate living area/room such as a dining room or front room) andthey are transferring on the grounds of overcrowding, they will generally only be eligible to bid on 3 bedroom parlour (which would have a separate living area/room as well as 3 bedrooms) or four bedroom property.
 A like for like transfer from non-parlour to non-parlour would only be allowed where the bedroom sizes are significantly larger.

-56. Monmouthshire Community Landlord Contract-holders transferring to OAP or Sheltered accommodation
+14.6 Monmouthshire Community Landlord Contract-holders transferring to OAP or Sheltered accommodation

-56.1 Homesearch partner's contract-holders that reside in Monmouthshire and are over pension credit qualifying age and under-occupying their current property by two or more bedrooms, will be eligible to under-occupy by one bedroom in the Homesearch partner's property that they transfer to.
+14.6.1 Homesearch partner's contract-holders that reside in Monmouthshire and are over pension credit qualifying age and under-occupying their current property by two or more bedrooms, will be eligible to under-occupy by one bedroom in the Homesearch partner's property that they transfer to.